If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 Where Can I Sell Lyrics Online?
 (Sites)

-1. Songbay
+1. SELLFY

-Songbay charges a fee of £2.99 ($4.13) to £9.99 ($13.91) per month for you to put your lyrics on the site, but they allow you to set your own selling price.
-You are also allowed to keep all royalties and money that you make from the sale of your song.
+With a fee of £2.99 ($4.13) to £9.99 ($13.91) per month, you can put your lyrics on the site, but they allow you to set your own selling price.

 With some sites charging up to $15 – $35 for this, you can just imagine how much you save and what peace of mind you have when using Songbay, where you can submit your lyrics online free.